djberg96/xerces-c/XXE_SECURITY_FIX_SUMMARY.md

 the parser would load external DTDs and resolve external entities by default, making applications vulnerable to XXE attacks when processing untrusted XML.

+⚠️ BREAKING CHANGE: These security fixes change default behavior and may break existing applications that rely on loading external DTDs.
+See "BACKWARD COMPATIBILITY" section below for migration guidance.

 CHANGES MADE
 ------------